Clinical Research 101: How to Perfect Your Study Start-Up Process

 4. Site Selection and Activation

-Site activation involves ensuring that all regulatory approvals are in place, contracts are finalized, and study staff are trained on the protocol.
-A successful site activation process ensures that sites are ready to enroll patients as soon as recruitment begins.
+Site activation implies checking that all the necessary clearances have been obtained, all the contracts are signed, and the study personnel have been instructed on the protocol.
+A good site activation process ensures that the sites are prepared to receive patients when the recruitment starts.

 5. Investigator and Staff Recruitment

-In addition to investigators, other key personnel such as clinical research coordinators, data managers, and study nurses must be recruited and trained during the start-up phase.
-This ensures that the team is fully prepared to execute the study once patient recruitment begins.
+Along with investigators, other essential staff like clinical research coordinators, data managers and study nurses must also be hired and trained during the start up phase.
+This guarantees that the team is ready to go once patient recruitment does start.

 Best Practices for Optimizing the Study Start-Up Process